me60/static-content-system/README.md

 `npm run serve`

+If you don't have the following dependencies installed globally, the following are required:

+`npm install @vue/cli-plugin-unit-jest @vue/test-utils`
+`npm install express`

 ..in the top-level directory, this will run the front end of the site on a free port.
 Paste the URL given in the command line to the search bar of a browser of your choosing.
 To hook up the back-end, use:

 `node server.js`